Houston’s Freeways: Who Was Displaced and Why?

 The debate over the impact of highways on minority and economically disadvantaged residents often fails to consider the changing status of neighborhoods over time.
 For example, neighborhoods such as Kashmere Gardens, Lindale Park, and Alief were predominantly white when they were developed, but they have since become home to primarily Black and other minority residents.
 It is also worth noting that defining a neighborhood by race is increasingly inappropriate today.
 It is ironic that some have suggested recreating neighborhoods that were originally established based on racist policies.

-Overall, our analysis indicates that freeway planners generally avoided established residential neighborhoods outside of the downtown area when possible, with some notable exceptions.
+Overall, freeway planners generally avoided established residential neighborhoods outside of the downtown area when possible, with some notable exceptions.
 For instance, the Southwest Freeway cut through the predominantly white Lamar Wesleyan subdivision, and Loop 610 bifurcated the eastern residential area of Bellaire, which was also primarily white.
 On the north side, Loop 610 was built through the northern edge of Sunset Heights, a white community, before curving a few blocks north and removing several blocks of homes in Independence Heights, a historically Black neighborhood.

 The historical perspective does point to the need for a more comprehensive approach to building new freeways or restoring existing ones.
 In planning additions or improvements to the highway system, attention must be given to potential socioeconomic and environmental impacts on affected communities.